Edward Preston Young

 Edward Preston "Teddy" Young, DSO, DSC & Bar (17 November 1913 – 28 January 2003), was a British graphic designer, submariner and publisher.
 In 1935, he joined the then new publishers Penguin Books and was responsible for designing the cover scheme used by Penguin for many years as well as drawing the original penguin logo.
 During World War II he served in the Royal Naval Volunteer Reserve (RNVR) and became the first British RNVR officer to command a submarine.
 After the war he returned to the publishing world and eventually became managing director of the Rainbird Group.
 Having written his wartime biography, One of Our Submarines, in 1952, he later wrote several other books.

 Early life

-Young was born in San Fernando, Trinidad, but he moved to London as a child.
+Young was born in San Fernando, Trinidad, but his family moved to London while he was a child.
 He was educated at Highgate School in London.
 At 18 he left school and joined publishers The Bodley Head, remaining with the firm until 1935 when he moved to join Penguin Books as production manager.